MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 A report can be set up with multiple report layouts, which you can switch among as required.
 You can use one of the built-in report layouts or you can create custom report layouts and assign them to your reports as needed.
 For more information, see [Create a Custom Report or Document Layout](ui-how-create-custom-report-layout.md).

 There are two important aspects of report layouts: the layout type and the layout source.
-The layout type indicates the file type and software program that the the layout is based on.
-The layout source indicates whether the layout the original of the layout.
+The layout type indicates the file type and software that the layout is based on.
+The layout source indicates the original of the layout.

 ## Layout types